 Heroin is a class A drug.
 It is derived from morphine which is extracted from the opium poppy.
 Morphine is also used in medicine, when it is called diamorphine.
 Heroin is highly addictive and is normally smoked or injected.
-Small doses of heroin can give users the feeling of warmth and well-being, with bigger doses making you feel sleepy and very relaxed.
-Injecting heroin and sharing injecting equipment’s can be very risky as it can lead to the spread of BBVs.
-There is also a risk that veins may be damages or an abscess of blood clot may develop.
+Small doses of heroin can give users the feeling of warmth and wellbeing, with bigger doses making you feel sleepy and very relaxed.
+Injecting heroin and sharing injecting equipment can be very risky as it can lead to the spread of Blood Borne Viruses (BBVs).
+There is also a risk that veins may be damaged or an abscess or blood clot may develop.

 Safe, secure, drug and alcohol free living.

 Individualised Care Plan

 A named keyworker who will offer you support throughout your treatment and recovery journey with the service.
 Your keyworker often works with you on a one-to-one basis, and will help to coordinate your care with other services you may be accessing.

 Khat is a stimulant that speeds up both your mind and body.
 It has affects similar to but is less powerful than amphetamines.
 Khat is most commonly used in North East Africa and the Arabian Peninsula and by expat communities from these areas.
 It was made a class C drug in 2014.